jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

    your password.

-At this point your account is registered on the SAFE but you do not have a user account on any of the Tier-2 systems.
-To obtain a machine account on the Tier-2 HPC facilities please follow the instructions below.
+At this point your account is registered on the SAFE but you do not have a user account on the Cirrus system.
+To obtain a machine account on Cirrus please follow the instructions below.

 How to login to SAFE and Overview of Main Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Go to the SAFE <https://www.archer.ac.uk/tier2/>`__
+`Go to the SAFE <https://www.archer.ac.uk/cirrus/>`__

 #.
 Type in the email address you have registered with
 #.
 Type in your SAFE password